Congratulations

 Unfortunately for startups, the entrenched brands are fighting back with their not-so-secret weapon—money.
 It’s time to outline the strategies smaller companies can use to make that sale to retail stores.

-Beginning Basics
+Beginning basics

 First, identify your buyers and think about how to target them specifically.
 No matter the size of the retailer, a strong product pitch takes meticulous planning and research.
 Regardless of who you are presenting to, follow these basic guidelines to build a strong case.